By friedman

-We were just barely out of school when we moved in together in a one room off riverside.
-And in our vestibule we embraced before we stepped outside, To the cold, cold winds. our love begins.
+We were just barely out of school when we in together in a one room flat off riverside.
+And in our tiny vestibule we before we stepped outside, To brave the cold, cold winds. our begins.

-Long afternoons we lay in bed, watching tv, romance novels, mysteries and magazines.
-And who would've guessed just up ahead we would what pain and heartache means. 'cause beginnings pass. they never last.
+Long afternoons we lay in bed, watching tv, reading novels, mysteries and magazines.
+And who would've guessed just up ahead we would learn what and heartache means. 'cause sweet pass. they never last.

-But all grown, all grown, all grown now.
+But we're all grown, all grown, all now.
 Yes, we're all grown, all grown, all now.
 And it doesn't matter how the both of us arrived.
-It's a miracle that we survived.
+It's just a miracle we survived.

-All throughout the years as we lived our life and made mistakes and tried each other's sanity.
-You see, in spite of all our fears we both knew that was meant to be.
-It may been naïve, but we believed.
+All throughout the early years as we lived our life and made and tried each other's sanity.
+You see, in of all our fears we both knew that this was meant to be.
+It may have naïve, but we believed.

-In times of anger our love hid, but fled and so we learned that love means living with a broken heart.
-And though there were times we almost did, somehow we have come apart.
-Our souls have both been scarred, the was hard.
+In times of anger our love hid, but never fled and so we learned that love living with a broken heart.
+And there were times we almost did, somehow we have never come apart.
+Our souls have both scarred, the road was hard.

 And we're all grown, all grown, all now...

-And so it's been throughout our life that when each has failed the other the strength to mend the broken ties.
+And so it's been throughout our life that each has failed the other finds the strength to mend the broken ties.
 Because a husband and a wife both know how to read between the lies.
-To stay may a curse. to leave is worse.
+To may seem a curse. to leave is worse.